TehBrian/TehBrian/SIDE_PROJECTS.md

 [**legacy-to-minimessage**][ltm]

-> A simple website which translates legacy color codes into MiniMessage format.
+> A simple website that translates legacy color codes into MiniMessage format.

 [**paper-forker**][pf]